genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 If you want to see what this manifest file looks like, then you can look inside the jar file.
 A [jar file](https://www.geeksforgeeks.org/jar-files-java/) is just a fancy zip file, so you can unpack or open it with any standard archive manipulation tool, like WinZip or 7Zip on Windows, or the zip command-line utility on Unix.

-The manifest can be found in the **META-INF/MANIFEST.MF** file in the jar root.
+The manifest is located in the **META-INF/MANIFEST.MF** file in the jar root.

 ### Building the distribution
 The project distribution module contains all the configuration for creating a Genesis server distribution.
 The distribution is basically just a zip/tar file (both are produced, although the tar is less widely used) with a specific structure.